sonofjon/bf-notify/README.md

 listings matching your criteria and emails you a daily summary.

-Runs once per day via GitHub Actions (free), maintaining state in a flat JSON-file so you only get notified once per listing.
+Runs once per day via GitHub Actions (free), maintaining state in a flat JSON-file, so you only get notified once per listing.

----

 ## Table of Contents